 A registered business makes it easier to secure bank loans than a personal loan application.

-Funding is essential in any business, and when it is necessary to obtain it from outside sources, particularly banks, your legal business documents make the process easier.
+Funding is essential in any business, and when it is necessary to get it from outside sources, particularly banks, your legal business documents make the process easier.

 This is due to the fact that your company is regarded as a legal entity that can be tracked and accounted for.

-When your company is registered, it is much easier to obtain a loan than it is to apply for a personal loan.
+When your company is registered, it is much easier to get a loan than it is to apply for a personal loan.

 You can prove that you are a business with your documents.